-When choosing a physician, such as a surgeon, radiation oncologist or a medical oncologist, no one source gives a perfect measure of quality.
+When choosing a doctor, such as a surgeon, radiation oncologist or a medical oncologist, no one source gives a perfect measure of quality.
 However, combining information from the sources listed below can help you make an informed decision.

-However, the ability to take part in clinical trials can depend on the type of hospital where a physician practices.
-Many community hospitals do not conduct clinical trials, but this does not mean physicians on their staff are not up-to-date on the latest treatments.
+However, the ability to take part in clinical trials can depend on the type of hospital where a doctor practices.
+Many community hospitals do not conduct clinical trials, but this does not mean doctors on their staff are not up-to-date on the latest treatments.

-For many people, a physician must be someone they feel comfortable with on a personal level.
-Physicians should be open to your questioning their recommendations, asking for more explanation when needed and getting a second opinion.
+For many people, a doctor must be someone they feel comfortable with on a personal level.
+Doctors should be open to you questioning their recommendations, asking for more explanation when needed and getting a second opinion.

 1-877 GO KOMEN(1-877-465-6636)